DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book_with_cites.md

 ## Chapter 16: The Immersion Engine and Real Agency

 Understanding the “Cheat Code Delusion” was crucial, but it left a pressing question: How *does* a Player influence the game, then?
-If it’s not through forcing your will, what is the actual mechanism of Player agency?
+What is the actual mechanism of Player agency beyond forcing your will?

 Marcus’s reply reframed everything.
 “The game’s primary function is to make the Character’s experience feel completely real.
 It does this